 You need a way to raise up the pants for your commute; there are many gadgets on the market that accomplishes this without damaging your trousers.
 The Scotch brand has adjustable hem tape that is easily removable and only around $5.
 Hollywood Fashion Secrets also has a version that is less than $10.
 Style Snaps can also be found on Amazon and I know many women who have and love them.
 Cityclips are another alternative that temporarily clip up your hems.

 What length should my pants be to work with both flats and heels?

-Unless the pants or jeans are skinny, straight, or ankle they rarely work with both flats and heels.
+Unless the pants or jeans are ankle length they rarely work with both flats and heels.
 Again, I recommend sticking to around the same height of heels so you can easily mix and match pants and shoes.
 If you have a beloved pair of pants you wish to wear with flats and heels… consider purchasing two pairs.
-I have JAG Paley bootcut jeans in petite, and hemmed a regular length to be perfect with my 3” heels.
+I have been known to buy the same jeans and have one pair tailored for flats and the other for heels.
 It may seem excessive, but it may prevent you from destroying your favorite pants or buying “not quite right” pants.

 My weight constantly fluctuates, what length should I make my pants?

-When I was around 12 weeks pregnant, I began wearing maternity clothes.
-It seemed every pair of maternity pants and jeans were several inches too long.
-A wise friend told me to maybe hem one or two pairs for now, but the length will work as I got into the third trimester.
-That friend was right; in fact some of the miles-long pants ended up too short.
+When I was pregnant and looking for maternity pants, it seemed every pair was several inches too long.
+A wise friend told me to maybe hem one or two pairs for now, but the longer length will work once I reached third trimester.
+That friend was right; in fact, some of the miles-long pants ended up too short.
 Since then, my weight has fluctuated and I will find that while the waist will still fit well enough, depending on where I sit on the scale my pants and jeans can be dragging on the ground or just too short for comfort (or style).

 I’m plus size, should I have a longer hem on my pants?